Jot-codes/dots-hyphens-hashes/markdown.md

 ## Sleeping in a House with a Cat
 ### Prerequisites
-Before going to bed, hide all the:
+Before going to bed, hide all the following stuff in a separate room and close the door to this room:
 * paper bags
 * suitcases
 * cardboard boxes

-in a separate room and close the door to this room.

 ### Sleeping
 1. Go to bed and fall asleep.